ibm-cloud-docs/discovery/using.md

 **Note:** The maximum number of results returned for a {{site.data.keyword.watson}} {{site.data.keyword.discoverynewsshort}} query is `50`.
 Use additional queries and the `offset` parameter to return more than `50` results.

 If using the {{site.data.keyword.discoveryshort}} Query Language, you can include a relative date range in your {{site.data.keyword.discoverynewsshort}} queries, for example: `crawl_date>=now-1month`.
 Valid date interval values are `second/seconds` `minute/minutes`, `hour/hours`, `day/days`, `week/weeks`, `month/months`, and `year/years`. `now` is not affected by the `time_zone` parameter; the `UTC` time zone is the default.

+This example will query for a keyword within a specific date range.
+The time zone information is not required:
+- `enriched_text.keywords.text:"olympics", publication_date<=2018-02-15T00:00:00Z, publication_date>=2018-02-01T00:00:00Z`

 News articles may be syndicated to several news outlets and {{site.data.keyword.discoverynewsfull}} will pick up each of them, resulting in duplicate articles.
 This means that a query to {{site.data.keyword.discoverynewsfull}} may potentially return several identical or nearly identical articles in query results.
 You can manage this using deduplication.
 To learn more about this beta capability, see [Excluding duplicate documents from query results](/docs/services/discovery/query-parameters.html#deduplication).